Sources of Radial Flow Fluctuations in the Quark-Gluon Plasma

-{\bf Prediction at RHIC energy.} Given the qualitative success of the global momentum rescaling framework in describing the $v_0(\pT)/v_0$ data, we extend our model to make predictions for the top RHIC energy of $\snn=0.2$ TeV.
-These predictions are based on published spectra data from $pp$ and Au+Au collisions~\cite{STAR:2003fka,PHENIX:2003djd}.
-Figure~\ref{fig:4} presents these predictions alongside LHC results for various reference ranges.
+{\bf Prediction at RHIC energy.} Having demonstrated the framework's success in describing LHC data, we extend our predictions to RHIC energies using published spectra from $pp$ and Au+Au collisions at $\snn=0.2$ TeV~\cite{STAR:2003fka,PHENIX:2003djd}.
+Figure~\ref{fig:4} presents these predictions alongside LHC results, with each panel showing a different reference momentum range $\pTa$ for normalization.

-The overall trends and magnitudes of the predictions are broadly similar between RHIC and LHC energies.
-However, a closer inspection reveals several key differences.
-The predicted values are systematically higher at the lower $\snn$, which can be partially attributed to the smaller $\lr{[\pT]}$ values at RHIC (since $\pTc \approx\lr{[\pT]}$).
-A similar trend was also observed in a hydrodynamic simulation~\cite{Jahan:2025cbp}.
-In the higher $\pT$ region ($>2$ GeV), the RHIC predictions show a smaller dependence on centrality compared to those at the LHC.
-Furthermore, for $\pT>5$ GeV, the RHIC results exhibit a more gradual decrease with increasing $\pT$ than the LHC results.
-These behaviors can be understood from the fact that for a given $\pT$, the particle spectra at lower $\snn$ are steeper.
-According to Eq.~\ref{eq:5}, a steeper spectrum tends to produce a larger $v_0(\pT)$ value.
+The predicted $v_0(\pT)/v_0$ patterns at RHIC exhibit several systematic differences from LHC.
+Most notably, the RHIC predictions are systematically higher across all $\pT$ regions.
+At low $\pT$ ($<2$ GeV), this enhancement arises from the smaller average momentum $\lr{[\pT]}$ at RHIC, which according to Eq.~\eqref{eq:5a} directly increases $v_0(\pT)/v_0$.
+This trend was also observed in hydrodynamic calculations~\cite{Jahan:2025cbp,Du:2025dpu}.
+At high $\pT$ ($>5$ GeV), the enhancement reflects the steeper power-law tail at RHIC, characterized by a larger spectral index $m$ (yielding $m-1=7$ versus 5 at LHC according to Eq.~\eqref{eq:5b}).
+This is very different from jet quenching, which suppresses the spectra at both energies in the 5--10 GeV range by a similar amount, yet our predictions show enhanced $v_0(\pT)/v_0$ at RHIC.

+The apparently weaker centrality dependence at RHIC has a simple origin: the smaller difference between the hydrodynamic baseline at around $\pT\sim 2$--3 GeV (Eq.~\eqref{eq:5a}) and the power-law limit (Eq.~\eqref{eq:5b}) at RHIC compresses the range of variation.
+The choice of reference range significantly influences the observed energy dependence.
+The range $\pTa\in[0.2,10]$ GeV maximizes the RHIC-LHC difference, while $\pTa\in[0.2,2]$ GeV minimizes it.
+This sensitivity arises because radial flow fluctuations are distributed differently across $\pT$ at the two energies.
+As demonstrated in Appendix~\ref{app:1} (Fig.~\ref{fig:5}), RHIC concentrates a larger fraction of total momentum variance at low $\pT$ due to its steeper spectra, affecting the normalization factor $v_0^A$ for any given reference range.

+These predictions establish an important baseline: substantial variations in $v_0(\pT)/v_0$ between RHIC and LHC can arise purely from spectral shape differences, independent of any dynamical physics.
+This has important implications for interpreting future measurements at low $\snn$.

+{\bf Discussion.} The momentum rescaling framework developed here directly addresses the interpretational challenges raised in the introduction and provides new insights for future studies.

+First, our analysis reveals that the characteristic rise-and-fall pattern of $v_0(\pT)$ emerges primarily from the $\pT$-dependence of the spectral index.
+At low $\pT$, the steep exponential spectrum produces a linear rise of $v_0(\pT)$.
+As $\pT$ increases, the transition from exponential to power-law behavior creates the peak around 3--4 GeV.
+At high $\pT$, the power-law asymptote leads to the gradual decline.
+Critically, the substantial energy dependence predicted between RHIC and LHC differs fundamentally from the jet quenching scenario, which predicts similar suppression patterns at both energies.